ChengUCB/NequIP-LES/docs/guide/usage.md

 | torch-sim | `--target batch`, then [`NequIPTorchSimCalc`](https://nequip.readthedocs.io/en/latest/integrations/torchsim.html). `pip install torch-sim-atomistic` (python >= 3.11) |
 | LAMMPS | `--target pair_nequip`, one MPI rank -- see [LAMMPS](lammps.md) |

-`--target batch` and `--target ase` are not interchangeable; torch-sim needs the batched one.

 ## Example configs

 | file | what it shows |